If you have a slow-growing (indolent) lymphoma or CLL, you may not need treatment. Instead, your doctor may choose a watch and wait approach.

 If your disease does get worse, you may start treatment.

 Understanding watch and wait (active monitoring)

 It can be difficult knowing you have a type of cancer, but are not doing anything to get rid of it.
-Some patients even call this time “watch and worry”, because it can be uncomfortable not doing anything to fight the cancer.
+Some patients even call this time “watch and worry”, because it can be uncomfortable not doing anything to fight it.
 But, watch and wait is a great way to start.
-It means your own immune system is fighting the cancer, and doing a good job keeping it under control.
+It means the lymphoma is growing too slowly to cause you any harm, and your own immune system is fighting, and doing a good job keeping your lymphoma under control.
 So in fact, you are already doing a lot to fight the cancer, and doing a really good job at it.
-If your immune system is keeping it under control, you will not need extra help to fight the cancer.
+If your immune system is keeping it under control, you will not need extra help at this point.

 Extra medicine that can make you feel quite sick or cause long term side effects, will not help at this point.
 Research shows there is no benefit to starting treatment early, if you have a slow-growing lymphoma or CLL and no troublesome symptoms.
 This type of cancer will not respond well to current treatment options.
 Your health will not be improved, and you will not live longer by starting treatment earlier.
 If your lymphoma or CLL starts to grow more, or you start to get symptoms from your disease, you might then start treatment.

 Many patients may need to have active treatment such as chemotherapy and immunotherapy at some time though.
 However, some patients with indolent lymphomas never require treatment.
 After you have had treatment, you may again go on to watch and wait.

 Prof Judith Trotman, Haematologist, Concord Hospital, Sydney

 Why is watch and wait used?